romstad/Chess.jl/docs/src/manual.md

   is played when picking a book move to play.
 The score is computed based on the move's win/loss/draw statistics and its popularity, especially in recent games and games with strong players.

-`findbookentries` takes an optional second argument, the name of an opening book file generated using the functions described in the previous section.
-If an opening book file is supplied, that one will be used instead of the built-in book.

 To print out the stats for all moves for a position, use `printbookentries`: